 Start your fund somewhere that you can easily access it, such as a savings account or a money market account.
 These liquid (easy-to-access) accounts can also earn you a little interest on your money.

-Once you've saved your three to six months of expenses, you may want to invest some of the money for a higher interest rate.
-A good option is short-term bonds(opens in a new tab).
-This way, you'll still have fairly quick access to the funds.
-You can also look at high-yield savings accounts(opens in a new tab), which will provide more interest than a regular savings account and still give you immediate access to your funds.
+Once you've saved your three to six months of expenses, you may want to look at options for a higher interest rate, such as high-yield savings accounts(opens in a new tab), which will provide more interest than a regular savings account and still give you immediate access to your funds.